brennentsmith/internet-speed-logger/README.md

 cd internet-speed-logger
 docker compose up
 ```
-In case you see errors from mongodb with
+In case you see errors from mongodb with:<br />
-mongodb | mkdir: cannot create directory '/bitnami/mongodb': Permission denied
+`mongodb | mkdir: cannot create directory '/bitnami/mongodb': Permission denied`<br />
-mongodb exited with code 1
+`mongodb exited with code 1`

 Try to set the persistent data directory rights:
 ```